DonorsChoose Just Funded Its 1 Millionth Project

 Best thinks the DonorsChoose dynamic encourages would-be contributors to engage more with those in need, a virtual equivalent to the personal-connection making that often drives people to give more often.

 It’s proving out.
-Last year, the organization had 5,500 “power donors” or people who have given more than $1,000 dollars across the board to various projects, and are on pace to beat that number this year.
+Last year, the organization had 5,500 “power donors” or people who have given more than $1,000 dollars across the board to various projects; it’s on pace to beat that number this year.
 In fact, donors who give more than once are more likely to fund more projects when they don’t have a personal connection to a teacher in the service.

 “The vast majority of crowdfunding sites are share tools and payment processing to fundraise from the people you already know from your social network,” he adds.
 “And that is to say that the majority of crowdfunding sites are going to reflect income disparities, right?
 Because if you’re in an upper-income community your social network will probably have more money to give and you’ll, therefore, raise more and be more successful on 99% of crowdfunding sites that are really proxies for the money that your social network is willing to provide to you.”